 Every state has some sort of agency that is responsible for disciplining attorneys that violate the rules of legal ethics.
 The agencies could be:

 - The state supreme court

 No matter what name the agency in your state goes by, they will have a process you can use to file a complaint against your attorney for lying or being incompetent.
 Examples of these types of behavior include:

 - Failing to show up at a court hearing

 - Participating in a criminal endeavor

-If you feel that your attorney has engaged in any of these above activities, or behaved in a way that was dishonest or incompetent, you should report it to the agency for your state.
+If you feel that your attorney has engaged in any of these above activities, you should report it to the agency for your state.
 Even though these agencies often move very slowly, it is still better to make the report and any follow-ups that are required for the process.

 Many attorneys often skirt the edges of legal ethics when it comes to sending out legal bills.
 A normal bill could look something like this: